Top site for fishing

 Some pitches are sloping and chocks will be required.
 Please be aware that the Hardstanding pitches on this site comprise of a grass covered reinforced plastic hardstanding.

-100% coverage cannot be guaranteed due to rural location, weather conditions and changing flora or fauna.
+100% coverage cannot be guaranteed due to rural location, weather conditions and changing flora.
 These can cause variable signal strength.
 Hotspots are available.
 Prices.

 Bashall Barn sells a selection of local produce and includes a small-scale brewery.
 Roy Porter Traditional and Organic Butchers supplies meat from native British breeds.